civican/legisinfo/42-1/bills/C-76/bill_text.md

     knowingly contravenes subsection 349.7(2) or 349.8(3) (ineligible person acting as financial agent or auditor);

-    **being a third party**, knowingly contravenes subsection 349.91(1) or 349.92(1) (failure to file interim third-party expenses return); or
+    being a third party, knowingly contravenes subsection 349.91(1) or 349.92(1) (failure to file interim third-party expenses return); or

-    **being a third party**, contravenes paragraph 349.93(a) or knowingly contravenes paragraph 349.93(b) (filing interim third-party expenses return that contains false or misleading information or one that is incomplete).
+    being a third party, contravenes paragraph 349.93(a) or knowingly contravenes paragraph 349.93(b) (filing interim third-party expenses return that contains false or misleading information or one that is incomplete).

 ##### Offences under Division 2 of Part 17 (Partisan Activities, Election Advertising and Election Surveys During Election Period)